juspay/hyperswitch-docs/features/payment-flows-and-management/pg-agnostic-recurring-payments.md

 <figure><img src="../../.gitbook/assets/Routing rule for pg agnostic recurring payments.png" alt=""></figure>

+This rule would be used in conjunction with the other active routing rules that you have configured.

 Once the rule is configured, you would need to send the following metadata as per the payment request:

 -> Metadata to be sent in CITs